zhmcclient/python-zhmcclient/docs/intro.rst

 * on Linux, with Python 2.7, 3.4, 3.5, and higher 3.x

 * OS-X has not been tested and is therefore not listed, above.
 You are welcome to try it out and report any issues (TODO: Add link to issue tracker).

-TODO: Describe how this package supports different versions of the HMC API
+This package determines the API version supported by the HMC, and rejects operation if it finds an API version that is not supported.
+This package supports the following HMC API versions:

+* HMC API version 1.5 and above (i.e. IBM z13 machine, and above).
+The :term:`HMC API` describes this version.
+Note that the *Version 2.13* mentioned in the book title is not the HMC API version.

 .. _`Deprecation policy`:

 Deprecation policy